kevin-chalmers/set08103/lectures/lecture23/README.md

 Threats are our starting point when considering our risks and how to mitigate them.
 Threat modelling is the process of analysing a system for vulnerabilities.
 It is best to do this during system specification and design rather than retrofitting later.

 As Agile practitioners, we should add user stories, conditions of satisfaction, tests, and other features to our work.
-We can also dedicate Sprints to improving our security via producing thread models taken from understanding our attack vectors and building further mitigations.
+We can also dedicate Sprints to improving our security via producing threat models taken from understanding our attack vectors and building further mitigations.

 ### Disclosure, Alteration, and Denial